 4. A coming update will add maps and Waypoints.
 The current (9-18-18) blank box in the screen lower left corner will contain Topographic maps that you can toggle in and out of full-screen mode.

 We are finding that first, there is one beep, the signal to begin a step.
 When that rotation is complete you get 2 beeps.
-Then, hold the craft still in the new position until you get one beep, repeat.
+Then, hold the craft without moving in the new position until you get one beep, repeat.
 Do not take too long to begin or the calibration will time out and you have to start over.